John Kasich: Early life, education, and early political career

-In 1978, Kasich ran against Democratic incumbent Robert O'Shaughnessy for State Senate.
+In 1978, Kasich ran against Democratic incumbent Robert O'Shaughnessy for Ohio Senate.
 A political ally of Kasich remembers him during that time as a persistent campaigner: "People said, 'If you just quit calling me, I'll support you.'"
 At age 26, Kasich won with 56% of the vote, beginning his four-year term representing the 15th district.
 Kasich was the second youngest person ever elected to the Ohio Senate.

-One of his first acts as a State Senator was to refuse a pay raise.
+One of his first acts as a state senator was to refuse a pay raise.
 Republicans gained control of the State Senate in 1980, but Kasich went his own way, for example, by opposing a budget proposal he believed would raise taxes and writing his own proposal instead.